 The patient’s symptoms, in conjunction with a physical examination, form the basis of diagnosing mesothelioma.
 Malignant mesothelioma cancer is also diagnosed with the help of chest X-rays as well as other procedures that are designed to find out what type of cancer is involved and what stage it is at.
 The diagnosis is confirmed with biopsies or blood tests that determine whether or not cancerous cells are present in the body.

 As noted, the mesothelioma prognosis, or life expectancy, for people with malignant mesothelioma is generally very poor.
 Because early symptoms of the disease are so non-specific, it is difficult to make an early diagnosis of mesothelioma.
 Malignant mesothelioma cancer, as a result, is often diagnosed during its later stages.
 By the time an accurate diagnosis is confirmed, around 50 percent of patients will die within one year.

 Treatment for Mesothelioma Cancer

+There are several options when it comes to the treatment of this asbestos-caused cancer.
 The most common treatments for malignant mesothelioma are surgery and chemotherapy, which are usually used in conjunction with each other.
 Surgical procedures typically involve removing malignant cells to improve the patient’s quality of life and are usually followed up with chemotherapy to remove residual cancer cells.